nickmflorin/enumerated-literals/README.md

 Fruits.APPLE; // Typed as "apple"
 ```

-The constant string literal values on the `EnumeratedLiterals` instance can be accessed as a
+The constant string literal values on the [`EnumeratedLiterals`][EnumeratedLiterals] instance can be
-`readonly` array as follows:
+accessed as a `readonly` array as follows:

 ```ts
 Fruits.values; // Typed as readonly ["apple", "banana", "blueberry", "orange"]